 The expansion of e-commerce has significantly altered the landscape of the LTL freight sector.
 Between 2017 and early 2019, the share of e-commerce in U.S. retail sales increased from around 11% to almost 17%.
 The observed growth has led to an unmatched demand for less-than-truckload (LTL) services, primarily through:

-Indeed, the LTL industry experiences a substantial impact from e-commerce, with certain experts identifying it as “the single most significant factor in reshaping LTL freight.”
-The trends associated with urbanization have considerably intensified this phenomenon, as the expansion of cities leads to a heightened demand for effective intra-city and regional freight delivery systems.
+Some experts call e-commerce “the single most significant factor in reshaping LTL freight.”
+This phenomenon has intensified as cities grow, increasing demand for effective intra-city and regional freight delivery systems.

 Retail distribution networks are increasingly using LTL services to improve competitive pricing and ensure inventory flexibility.
 The rise of regional distribution centers and micro-fulfillment hubs has notably boosted the demand for LTL shipments, facilitating the movement of goods over shorter distances and in smaller quantities.
 Retailers and e-commerce giants such as Amazon and Walmart leverage LTL to enhance the efficiency of their last-mile delivery operations.
 Additionally, companies aiming for cost efficiency often turn to external logistics providers, as third-party logistics firms currently handle around 30% of less-than-truckload freight.

 Tariff policies are likely to be the most impactful economic element, transforming cross-border LTL operations in 2025.
 The introduction of 25% tariffs on goods from Canada and Mexico has significantly transformed freight movements across North America.
-Initially, just 51% of goods from Mexico and 62% from Canada faced taxation, but this trend has now broadened to include nearly all imports.
+Only 51% of Mexican and 62% of Canadian imports were taxed initially, but now nearly all are.

 The recent adjustments in policy have prompted swift reactions in the market.
-The costs associated with cross-border shipping experienced a substantial increase, with spot rates from Toronto to Chicago climbing by 25% compared to January figures.
+Compared to January, spot rates from Toronto to Chicago rose 25%.
 Additionally, the capacity of trucks at border crossings has significantly decreased as businesses are opting to transport larger quantities of goods to the border as a precautionary measure.

 The effects of tariffs reach far beyond just the immediate price changes.
 Logistics planning has seen major shifts, as numerous shippers are now employing “wait-and-see” strategies or maintaining inventories at borders—methods that experts warn are “not sustainable in the long term.”
-Small businesses assert that the full implementation of tariffs will render their model unviable, necessitating a thorough reassessment of their operations.
-As a result, outsourcing efforts that were on the rise have encountered challenges as businesses reevaluate their supply chain strategies.
+Small businesses claim that tariffs will make their model unviable, requiring a complete retooling.
+Thus, rising outsourcing has faced challenges as businesses rethink their supply chain strategies.

 In Q3 of 2025, earnings reports from leading LTL carriers reveal a varied financial landscape, with results spanning from minor declines to modest revenue growth.
 Old Dominion Freight Line separates itself as a leading entity, boasting a remarkable market capitalization of $37.51 billion along with outstanding profitability indicators—attaining a 21.19% net profit margin and a 34.12% gross margin.
 XPO Logistics, having a market capitalization of $12.16 billion, showcases a more controlled revenue with a net margin of 3.08% and a gross margin of 10.5%.

 Saia has established itself as a notable contender, showcasing a market capitalization of $12.07 billion USD alongside robust profitability—featuring a net profit margin of 12.42% and a gross margin of 16.14%.
-These metrics reveal substantial variances in performance within the sector, even as carriers encounter shared challenges such as rising costs and subdued shipment volumes.
+While carriers face rising costs and lower shipment volumes, these metrics show significant performance differences.

 The LTL industry is experiencing noteworthy consolidation, marked by a wave of mergers and acquisitions.
-TFI International has recently expanded its reach by acquiring Hercules Forwarding, which brings 31 new terminals and an impressive $100 million in annual revenue to its operations.
+Hercules Forwarding, which TFI International acquired, added 31 terminals and $100 million in annual revenue.
 Estes, currently the second-largest owner of former Yellow real estate after XPO, has purposefully targeted acquisitions in key northbound corridor locations leading into Canada.

 Merger and acquisition activities often seek to enhance efficiency, expand geographic reach, and diversify service offerings.
 XPO has strengthened its market presence by making strategic acquisitions, such as Conway.
 By 2025, experts anticipate ongoing interest in acquisitions as carriers aim to enhance efficiency and explore opportunities for network expansion.